nens/threedi-docs/source/c_aggregate_results.rst

   output_name: Mesh2D_s1_max and Mesh1D_s1_max
   time_name: time_s1_max

-QGIS plugin: water balance tool
+Settings for water balance tool
 -----------------------------------

 To use the water balance tool in the 3Di QGIS plugin you must set a specific set of aggregation settings.
-These settings are listed below.
+These settings are listed under :ref:`waterbalanceactivate`.

-.. csv-table:: Aggregation settings for water balance tool
-   :file: other/water_balance_aggregation_settings.csv
-   :widths: 5, 10, 20, 15, 15, 20
-   :header-rows: 1